simonc-xi/COMP2406-Project/README.txt

 		README.txt

-		login.html						This file include the username input and password input by using the log in button to log in to the account and create new account by using the sign up button login.pug							The pug file of the login.html SignUp.html           The User registration page contains username and password Signup.pug						The pug file of the signup.pug movie.html						This file include the top search bar which can be using for return to home page and the search button for the movie or people searching, also include the movie information, and the other movie for the other user's viewing otherProfile.html			This file include the follow button which can follow the user, user's information, the list of movie review by user, and include the people followed by this user and click the people is able to navigate to that person’s page. profilepage.html			This file include the my account information, a side bar navigation to the home page and the upgrade page.
-		Homepage.html					The homepage of the web, provide search bar, log in and register button. also provides a list of movie that is recommend to the users.
+		login.html						This file include the username input and password input by using the log in button to log in to the account and create new account by using the sign up button login.js						This file for user to check having a correct form to login login.pug						The pug file of the login.html signUp.html           			The User registration page contains username and password signUp.js						This is the sign up page for user to creat account Signup.pug						The pug file of the signup.pug movie.html						This file include the top search bar which can be using for return to home page and the search button for the movie or people searching, also include the movie information, and the other movie for the other user's viewing movie.js						The javascript file for the movie whcih do recommand movie for similar genre. otherProfile.html				This file include the follow button which can follow the user, user's information, the list of movie review by user, and include the people followed by this user and click the people is able to navigate to that person’s page. otherProfile.js					The javascript file for the other users, which can let users following the vewing users profilepage.html				This file include the my account information, a side bar navigation to the home page and the upgrade page. profilepage.js					The javascript file for the user profilepage which can change account level Homepage.html					The homepage of the web, provide search bar, log in and register button. also provides a list of movie that is recommend to the users.
 		Home.pug						The pug file of the homepage HomePage.js						Include some basic functions about the homepage, ex,navigation View.html						The web page that shows the information about the Director, also have subscirbe button than can subscribe the Director
+		View.js							The javascript file for people viewing page, which can let user subscirbe the viewing person searchBar.js					The javascript file for the search bar, include seaching people user or movie.

 		style.css						Style sheet for Homepage
 		ilovem.jpg						Website icon
 		ilovemb.jpg						Website background
 		jumanji.jpg						demo movie Poster pic
 		Sabrina.jpg						demo movie Poster pic
 		Sudden Death.jpg				demo movie Poster pic
 		waiting.jpg						demo movie Poster pic
+		users.json						The json file include the user info, username, password, account level, review and following movie-data-short.json			The json file include movie info and people